The Dead Zone (novel)

-Plot summary
+Plot

 As a child in 1953, Johnny Smith falls unconscious while ice-skating, then mumbles a prophetic warning to an adult who later suffers an accident.
 In an unconnected incident, a young, emotionally troubled door-to-door Bible salesman named Greg Stillson vindictively kicks a dog to death.

-By 1970, Johnny is a high school teacher in the small town of Cleaves Mills, Maine with a new girlfriend named Sarah.
+By 1970, Johnny is a high school teacher in the small town of Cleaves Mills, Maine, with a new girlfriend named Sarah.
 After winning repeatedly at a carnival wheel of fortune, Johnny is involved in a car accident and falls into a coma.
-Waking up over four years later, Johnny finds that he has suffered a neural injury, with one part of his brain seriously damaged, making it a "dead zone."
+Waking up nearly five years later, Johnny finds that he has suffered a neural injury, with one part of his brain seriously damaged, making it a "dead zone."
 As if to compensate, other parts of the brain now show heightened activity.
 As a result, Johnny sometimes experiences clairvoyant visions when touching people and objects.
+His mother, who has become fanatically religious during the period of Johnny's coma, insists that he has been given a holy mission which he must not decline; she soon dies of a stroke.

+While in rehab at the hospital, Johnny helps various people, but is frustrated by sensational media coverage and the public's demands for assistance.
+When he rejects a lucrative offer to lend his name to fake predictions published in a tabloid, the tabloid editor denounces him as a fraud, but Johnny merely hopes that the public's disillusionment will let him resume a normal life.

-After helping various people, Johnny becomes frustrated by sensationalistic media reports of his supposed psychic talents.
-After Johnny rejects a lucrative offer from tabloid reporter Richard Dees to run fake predictions under his name, Dees' paper denounces him as a fraud.
-Relieved, Johnny hopes to resume a normal life as a teacher despite ongoing, severe headaches.
-The community fears him but Sarah visits.
-She and Johnny are about to consummate their romance, but Sarah then makes it clear that she has a new life with a husband Walt and their child.
+Johnny plans to resume teaching at the high school despite severe recurring headaches.
+Sarah visits him at his father's house, and they have sex for the first and only time.
+She makes it clear that she has a new life with her husband Walt and their child and leaves Johnny forever.
 Sheriff George Bannerman of Castle Rock asks Johnny to help catch a local serial killer.
 After a nine-year-old girl is murdered, Johnny investigates and reluctantly identifies the Castle Rock Strangler as Bannerman's deputy Frank Dodd, who commits suicide after leaving a confession.
 As Johnny feared, the incident reignites the public's interest in his power and he is seen as too controversial to return to teaching.